rappatoni/stexcasp/README.md

-# Mgraph
+# stexcasp

+`stexcasp` turns semantic definition dependencies from a FLAMS ontology into executable s(CASP)/Prolog scaffolding.
+The repository also provides `mgraph`, an interactive viewer for inspecting the same dependency graph and its definition paragraphs.

-Mgraph queries a FLAMS server for the concepts referenced by definitions, computes their dependency closure, removes only depth-first-search back edges and self-loops, and serves the resulting DAG as an interactive D3 graph.
-Nodes are arranged in horizontal levels by their smallest number of dependency steps from the root.
+Both commands compute the dependency closure and remove only depth-first-search back edges and self-loops.
+The viewer arranges the resulting DAG in horizontal levels by shortest distance from the root.
 Selecting a node loads its rendered definition paragraph from FLAMS into a side panel.

 Tree, forward, and cross edges are retained.
 In particular, diamond structures remain intact.